motdotla/writings/articles/beginners-guide-to-leap-motion-with-nodejs.md

 Now, connect, and disconnect your Leap motion.
 You'll see those events logged to your screen.
 Neat.

-Let's move beyond that and catch our finger count.

 ## Count Your Fingers

+Let's move beyond that and log our finger count.

 Add the following to task.js.